 We have relied and will continue to rely mostly on third parties for the content we distribute across our channels.
 If these parties fail to develop and maintain high-quality and engaging content or raise their licensing fees, or if a large number of our existing relationships are terminated, we could lose users and advertisers and our brand could be materially harmed.
-License fees for short-form video content showed an increasing trend in 2014.
-While increases in license fees for third-party video content did not significantly affect our cost of revenues in 2014, if such license fees continue to increase significantly in the future, our income from operations may be negatively affected.
+License fees for third-party content showed an increasing trend in 2015.
+If such license fees continue to increase significantly in the future, our income from operations may be negatively affected.
 In addition, the Chinese government has the ability to restrict or prevent state-owned media from cooperating with us in providing certain content to us, which, if exercised, would result in a significant decrease in the amount of content we are able to source for our website and negatively impact our results of operations.